winjs/knockout-winjs/README.md

 knockout-winjs
 =============

-This project is a work in progress.

-Project to smooth the KnockoutJS/WinJS interaction, this code is a shim layer which facilitates usage of WinJS UI controls in an Knockout Windows application.
+Adapter for KnockoutJS and WinJS, this code facilitates usage of WinJS UI controls in a Knockout application.
 It achieves this by creating bindings for the various controls which allow them to show up in Knockout data-bind attributes like:

     The current rating is: <span data-bind="text: userRating"></span><br/>
     <div data-bind="winRating: {userRating: userRating}"></div>